instilledbee/homepage/README.md

+**Notice: This is a repository for an old version of instilledbee.net.
+I'll try to upload a repo of the new website once I clean up the code.**

 about
 ========

-Markup/JS code for instilledbee.net's "mini-portfolio" homepage.
+Old Markup/JS code for instilledbee.net's "mini-portfolio" homepage.
 Built from scratch using HTML5, CSS3 and jQuery.
 Uses code from Sticky-Kit (http://leafo.net/sticky-kit/) and Google Web Fonts

 files
 ========